Home / Articles / Buy US stocks

 The list usually covers mainstream US large caps and some popular tech names (Apple, Nvidia and Tesla are common inclusions), and may include some ETFs.
 But the exact list changes at any time, and the range that's open differs by region — the only reliable move is to check the current list on Binance's page.

-On the minimum, one nice thing about the tokenized / fractional model is the low bar: you don't need to scrape together a few hundred dollars for a whole share; you can typically get in for a few dollars (the exact minimum is whatever the official page shows).
+On the minimum, one nice thing about fractional shares is the low bar: you don't need to scrape together a few hundred dollars for a whole share; you can typically get in for a few dollars (the exact minimum is whatever the official page shows).
 That's friendly for testing the waters as a beginner — but don't let a low bar turn into casual size-ups.

 ItemRoughly (go by the official page)